TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendUserObject/Index.rst

 .. _be-user-access-current:

-Checking Access to Current Backend Module
+Checking access to current backend module
 =========================================

 :php:`$MCONF` is module configuration and the key :php:`$MCONF['access']` determines